uri-yanover/4qbits/_posts/2022-02-04-the-meta-fb-downturn-as-a-case-of-the-mcnamara-disease.md

 A lot of people over Hacker News ([link](https://news.ycombinator.com/item?id=30186326), [link](https://news.ycombinator.com/item?id=30185214)) make the point that FB/Meta has found itself out-innovated in the video creation niche, which appears to be driving usage these days.

 Personally as a user of the platform -- a content creator who used FB/Meta to create multiple types of content over the years -- I must say that it became increasingly unbearable as a product.
 There were so many missing features: Everything possible product choice was rounded in the direction of creating immediate, fleeing engagement, which went against me being able to create a faithful representation of my life and my ideas.
+A further concern were the community  dynamics -- I don't think I've ever seen a profound and respectful conversation within the Facebook platform.

-The shortage of community management options caused me to seek other engagement channels (such as the one you're seeing now).
-A final straw were the bugs - text just vanishing when I was editing it (of course, that happened as the internal review season approached!
+What ended up being the last straw was the bugs - text just vanishing when I was editing it (of course, that happened as the internal review season approached!
 I hope that the poor soul responsible at least got a decent review).
-I voted with my feet, and established a blog outside of Facebook.
+I voted with my feet, and established a blog outside of Facebook; one of my medium-term plans is to add a self-hosted comments section.

 # The Systemic Picture